Albian Sands

-Albian Sands Energy Inc. is the operator of the Muskeg River Mine and Jack Pine Mine, an oil sands mining project located 75 km north of Fort McMurray, Alberta, Canada.
+Albian Sands Energy Inc. is a mining company which operates the Muskeg River Mine and Jack Pine Mine, an oil sands mining project located 75 km north of Fort McMurray, Alberta, Canada.
 It is a joint venture between Shell Canada (10%), CNRL (70%) and Chevron Canada (20%).

-The company's legal headquarters are located in the Shell Tower in Calgary, Alberta.
-Albian Sands got its name from the Albian Boreal Sea which, during the Albian stage of the Cretaceous (over 100 million years ago), moved over the McMurray sands and deposited a blanket of marine shale on its floor which trapped the hydrocarbons of the McMurray Formation.
+The company's legal headquarters are located in the Shell Centre in Calgary, Alberta.
+Albian Sands got its name from the Albian Boreal Sea, which during the Albian age of the Cretaceous (over 100 million years ago), moved over the McMurray sands and deposited a blanket of marine shale on its floor which trapped the hydrocarbons of the McMurray Formation.
 The oil sands resources of the Muskeg River Mine are a legacy of the Albian Sea.

 At full production, Albian Sands can produce 340000 oilbbl/d of crude bitumen, a naturally occurring semi-solid form of crude oil.
 The mine product, diluted bitumen or dilbit, is sent to be upgraded at the Scotford Upgrader in Fort Saskatchewan.
 The Muskeg River Mine stands on a Shell Canada lease containing more than 5 Goilbbl of mineable bitumen, of which it is expected to recover 1650 Moilbbl of bitumen over the next 30 years.
-The Muskeg River Mine, Jack Pine Mine and the Scotford Upgrader together comprise the Athabasca Oil Sands Project (AOSP).
+The Muskeg River Mine, Jack Pine Mine and the Scotford Upgrader together comprise the "Athabasca Oil Sands Project (AOSP)".

 A proposed future mine expansion would increase production by 100,000 bbl/day.
 The 100000 oilbbl/d (incremental) expansion project received regulatory approval in late 2006.

 At the mine site, the 175 megawatt MRM Cogeneration plant owned 70% by ATCO Power and 30% by SaskPower supplies process steam and electricity to the mine.
 50% of the electricity produced is surplus to mine needs and is sold into the Alberta power grid.
 The Corridor Pipeline which transports diluted bitumen from the Muskeg River Mine to the Scotford Upgrader is owned by Inter Pipeline Ltd. To accommodate its workforce, the project has built a 2460-room "village" with service and recreation facilities.

 The project is using satellite based imaging to ensure transparent reporting of its land use.